syaffers/visibiome/README.md

         LARGE_DATA_PATH = '/path/to/user/writable/directory/data'
         ...

-8. Make two folders in the public path
+10. Make the two folders with the paths you just assigned to the public directories

+        $ mkdir /path/to/user/writable/directory/media
+        $ mkdir /path/to/user/writable/directory/data

+11. Copy the 10k files into the `/path/to/user/writable/directory/data`
+directory

-7. Start worker
+12. Start worker

         $ celery -A darp worker

+13. Start (development) server

+        $ python manage.py runserver 0.0.0.0:8000

+14. Hope for the best 😎

 ## TODO List ##
 * http://docs.celeryproject.org/en/latest/tutorials/daemonizing.html
 * WSGI integration using Apache backend or something